kacole2/chef-thin_nginx/README.md

 #### thin_nginx::default
 I haven't been able to successfully `override` an attribute with this cookbook from a different cookbook.
 Change the key attributes above to have this cookbook work successfully.

-Before running this cookbook: <br>
+Before running this cookbook include the following: <br>
-1. `rvm::system` - use this recipe to install ruby across the entire node.
+1. `rvm::system` - recipe will install ruby across the entire node.
 Everything works successfully with `ruby-2.1.2`. <br>
 2. your application - run `git clone` on a git repository to the `/var/www/` directory

 Include `thin_nginx` in your node's `run_list`: